 The etymology of Vignacourt would come from wines-growing or roman origin, but the first hypothesis seems the most credible.

-Many variations of writing Vignacourt name were recorded over the centuries such as Wignacourt, Vinarcort, Vinicurtis, Vinaecurtis (more than 10 ways).
-One of the plausible meanings come from latin: grapevines' country.
-Currently, in the village there are 2 streets with the grapevine name: "way under the grapevines" and "way of grapevines".
-Formerly, there were still over like "above the grapevines", "under the grapevines"...
+Many variations of writing Vignacourt name were recorded over the centuries such as Wignacourt, Vinarcort, Vinicurtis, Vinaecurtis, Vinarcurtis (more than 10 ways).
+One of the plausible meanings come from latin: "Vinar" for vines country and "curte, curtis" for courtyard, closed domain.
+Currently, in the village there are 2 streets with the vines name: "way under the vines" and "way of vines".
+Formerly, there were still over like "above the vines", "under the vines"...

 Historians having worked about the Middle Ages period specifies that "many vineyards were planted around Amiens and the harvest was important".
 This is difficult to believe because the weather is never sunny all year in northern France.
 It wasn't an exceptional wine but at that time the first preoccupation was the food.
 The wine was used for sauces preparation, to add more tasty (spice).

 The activity was as important as the traditional cultivating but the cultivation of wines deteriorated after the most rigorous winter of 1323.

 According to initial research, the name could come from Roman leader.
 There was little element to date, can confirm this possibility.

 The knights paticipating in the first Crusades needed to differentiate themselves: it was the emergence of shields and coat of arms.
 They followed some criterias, such as the choice of color according to the region of origin.

 The villages coat of arms will appear much later.
 The coat of arms of vignacourt is surmounted by a crown with 3 towers.
 The template with red lily flowers on a gray background is also on Simon Wignacourt's coat of arms.